 Gonzaga students told The Cardinal Newman Society they had been trying to get university approval for the group for about a year - but school officials have been less than helpful.
 But, if a Transgendered Dwarf Society wanted in, they'd probably be approved lickety-split and given their own restroom with miniature toilets.
 Sigh. (posted 4/11/13, permalink)

 A Graceful Exit: Pope Benedict XVI is leaving the building, citing age and health reasons for stepping down as leader of the Catholic Church.
 Despite all the rumors about Vatican political in-fighting - such infighting predates even the 16th Century Medicis, I take Benedict at his word.
 It is said that the 85 year-old Pontiff is blind in one eye, going deaf and has become gaunt.
 Perhaps he has a terminal disease.
-Or Alzheimer's.
+Or the beginning of Alzheimer's.

 The world watched as Benedict's predecessor, John Paul II, went through his final, painful decline.
 Many - including me - wondered if his decay in physical faculties was matched by a drop in mental acuity.
 It's good that Benedict is relinquishing his papal powers before this happens.